 “The Day Of Judgement” chapter also has Joey wanting something badly for the first time — to go for a ride in the plane at the Country Fair.
 He really wants his grandmother to win the pie competition because then he’ll have the opportunity.

-Each chapter is a new summer and a new vignette in which Grandma comes up against someone and wins the battle by hard work and wits.
+Each chapter is a new summer and a new vignette in which Grandma comes up against someone and wins the big struggle by hard work and wits.

 Grandma is described as ‘a little grey shape, mouselike’.
 Mice are smart tricksters themselves.
 They may be depicted in children’s books as weak and helpless — most often as child stand-ins — but Richard Peck takes the reality of the mouse here when he compares the grandmother to one.
 Mice are small but they are very brave, and extremely resourceful.
 They’ve learnt to thrive around people, living on the edge of civilisation.
 The mouse is an extended metaphor for the grandmother.

 As well as mice, Grandma is also associated with gooseberries.
 Being a sour fruit, the gooseberry is a motif for Grandma’s general demeanour.
 When Grandma dresses up for the fair, this is the human equivalent of adding sugar to a gooseberry pie to make it palatable.